veronicatorelll/Inlamning-js/README.md

-# JS-Calculator
-JavaScript Assignment
  A calculator made with JavaScript.
 My first JS-assignment!